sushrutmair/visagefrservice/clients/README.md

 * clients/__cURL__ -  A few examples showing how to use cURL to invoke the Visage.FR face recognition functionality.

 * the web app - See [this](https://github.com/sushrutmair/visagefrservice/blob/main/webapphowto.md)

+If you are looking for the Open API 3.0 spec, get it [here](https://vfr050-yfc6eivsqq-ue.a.run.app/visagefr/v1.0/openapi.json).
+A note here: Not all of the custom results are spec'd out yet (primarily for HTTP results 200 and 500).